 Queen Slipper City

 The manufacture of shoes was an important industry in Haverhill.
 From the early ten-footers to the mammoth downtown factories, people were employed in all facets of shoemaking.
 The city’s population boomed as floods of immigrants flocked to Haverhill to power this industry.
 Participants in this program will visit the Daniel Hunkins Shoe Shop on the grounds of the Museum and examine various shoemaking tools from the collection.
-Students will try their hand at designing their own shoes and piecing together a paper shoe pattern.
+Students will try their hand at designing their own shoes.

 Here Lies Haverhill History

 Hear the echo of days gone by etched into stone as we examine the tombstones of Haverhill’s first citizens.
 These valuable and durable documents offer clues to Haverhill’s past and events in the world at large.
 Join us as we visit the Pentucket Burial Ground to see how cherubs, willows, and skulls reflect changing attitudes about life and death.